Security Services for the IoT

 You will need to use open source tools like WireShark or TCPdump to carry out the traffic measurements.
 You can contact one of the teachers if you need help with installing or using the tools.
 If you want, you can also use a SPIN device for capturing network traffic.
 Note though that we developed it as part of a past project and that we no longer actively support it.

 Every group must analyze at least two IoT devices, which you will need to arrange yourselves.
-IoT devices lack a browser-like interface, so make sure you select those kinds of devices.
+IoT devices must not have a browser-like interface.
 Examples of suitable devices are light bulbs, audio speakers, doorbells, and light switches.
 These types of devices interact with people’s physical world (e.g., by adjusting light levels), operate autonomously, and often a have a limited number of tasks, which is typical for IoT devices (see Background).
 Devices like tablets and smart phone, on the other hand, focus on enabling human users to interact with content and services, which is typical for “traditional” Internet applications.

 Group Presentation